Weathering steel: History

 In 1933 the United States Steel Corporation decided to commercialize the results of their studies and patented a steel with exceptional mechanical resistance, primarily for use in railroad hopper cars, for the handling of heavy bulk loads including coal, metal ores, other mineral products and grain.
 The controlled corrosion for which this material is now best known was a welcome benefit discovered soon after, prompting USS to apply the trademarked name Cor-Ten.
-Because of its inherent toughness, this steel is still used extensively for bulk transport and storage containers.
+Because of its inherent toughness, this steel is still used extensively for bulk transport, intermodal shipping containers and bulk storage.

 Railroad passenger cars were also being built with Cor-Ten, albeit painted, by Pullman-Standard for the Southern Pacific from 1936, continuing through commuter coaches for the Rock Island Line in 1949.

 In 1964, the Moorestown Interchange was built over New Jersey Turnpike at milepost 37.02.
 This overpass is believed to be the first highway structure application of weathering steel.
 Other states including Iowa, Ohio, and Michigan followed soon after.
-Those were followed by York University Footbridge in the United Kingdom in 1967.
-Since then, the practice of using weather steel in bridges has expanded to many countries.
+Those were followed by University of York Footbridge in the United Kingdom in 1967.
+Since then, the practice of using weathering steel in bridges has expanded to many countries.